inchworks/picinch/docs/index.md

 ## Features
 Contributors create simple slideshows.
 Each slide has a selection of title, photo and caption.
 Slides adjust in layout to match the content.
 There is a basic facility to edit and reorder slides.

-Slideshows may be organised into topics.
+Slideshows may be organised into topics defined by a curator.
 Topics may be defined in advance, or applied to existing slideshows.
 A topic can be viewed as a single slideshow, or as a page listing the individual contributions.

 Sign-up is restricted to a pre-set list of members, suitable for a club.